News

 Why Premier League fixtures change for TV, domestic cups and UEFA competitions

-The release of the Premier League fixtures is always eagerly anticipated as fans discover when their team will be playing their opponents in the new season.
+The release of the Premier League fixtures is always eagerly anticipated as fans discover when their team will be playing each opponent in the new season.

 Producing the full fixture list is the result of a meticulous and painstaking process that lasts almost half a year and involves the scheduling of 2,036 matches across the top four divisions.